samdanae/KeyDown/README.md

 ## Upcoming Features

-- JSON Array support
+- JSON Array support.
-- Link and Image rendering
+- Link and Image rendering.
-- Support for other nested key/value formats such as yaml
+- Support for other nested key/value formats such as yaml.

 ## Author